 *Blood thinner medications can lower your risks of a clot-related stroke or embolism (traveling clot).
 Clot-risks are higher for people with mechanical valves.
 People on blood thinners must be carefully monitored because blood that's too thin could increase the risk of bleeding.

-Patients and their medical professionals should discuss treatment options and share in the decision-making process to choose the most appropriate treatment.
+Patients and their health care team should discuss treatment options and share in the decision-making process to choose the most appropriate treatment.

 Possible choices include: